 This keeps you supported where you need it, namely around the ankles and under the arch and heel, while allowing for free movement and responsiveness that is vital in today’s strenuous CrossFit workouts (WODs).

 These shoes provide a nice lightweight feel without sacrificing Nike’s trademark design and style appeal while at an affordable price.

 Click the link below to see why other's have found these to be the best CrossFit trainers for flat feet.

-Click the link below and see why we rated them our "Best Value" pick as the price is outstanding.
+Click the link below and see why we rated them our "Best Value" pick.

 Beyond, the cool technology and features, there are over 30 color schemes and styles to choose from to ensure you can match the style with the comfort.
 They even have a sleek looking American flag style to best represent your red, white, and blue for when you compete in the CrossFit games.